ddbs/cheatsheets/shortcuts.md

 Linux based (Mint 17.1 Rebecca)

-Shorcuts tagged as (!) are customized to my own system and apps.
+Shorcuts tagged with (#) are customized to my own system and apps.

 ## Linux/XFCE